 Milwaukee Brewers at Miami Marlins

-The Milwaukee Brewers and the Miami Marlins meet in the finale of their four game set in MLB action from Marlins Park on Thursday afternoon.
+The Milwaukee Brewers and Miami Marlins meet Tuesday in MLB action at Marlins Park.